-In 1996, Professor Garfinkel, in conjunction with his wife, Sara McLanahan, the William S. Tod Professor of Sociology and Public Affairs at Princeton University. initiated the Fragile Families and Child Wellbeing Study.
+In 1998, in conjunction with his wife, Dr. Sara McLanahan of Princeton University, Dr. Garfinkel initiated the Fragile Families and Child Wellbeing Study.
 Nearly 5,000 children in 20 large American cities were enrolled in the study at birth and are now adolescents.
-A recent study found that harsh parenting increased in the wake of the Great Recession.
+Most recently, this study yielded findings that harsh parenting increased only at the beginning of the Great Recession.
+In 2012, in collaboration with Chris Wimer, Jane Waldfogel, and Julien Teitler he initiated the New York City Longitudinal Survey of Well-being, called the Poverty Tracker.